 Hutchinson is a medium-sized city located in the state of Kansas.
 With a population of 40,383 people and 12 constituent neighborhoods, Hutchinson is the 11th largest community in Kansas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hutchinson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hutchinson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hutchinson is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hutchinson who work in office and administrative support (12.84%), sales jobs (9.45%), and management occupations (7.68%).

 The per capita income in Hutchinson in 2018 was $26,472, which is middle income relative to Kansas and the nation.
 This equates to an annual income of $105,888 for a family of four.
 However, Hutchinson contains both very wealthy and poor people as well.